 Sustainability-related Disclosures

-After the initial review of the businesses and sectors the deal team analyses company specific ESG aspects based on seller documents, management presentations, own research and expert interviews.
-To the extent considered relevant external consultants are mandated to perform a separate ESG due diligence.
-The risks and opportunities identified in the internal and external due diligence are part of the discussion of the Investment Committee.
+After the initial review the deal team analyses company specific Environmental, Social and Governance (ESG) aspects based on seller documents, management presentations, own research and expert interviews.
+Prior to the investment decision, an ESG due diligence will be performed by an external consultant.
+ESG risks and value creation potentials identified in the due diligence are reviewed by the Investment Committee as part of investment decisions.

 Mandatory disclosures on the consideration of adverse sustainability impacts at the entity level (Article 4 of the Disclosure Regulation)